SE-GUC/ByteMe/README.md

 ###### Please add/edit this list as you see fit.

-- Search, Update, Create, and Delete mechanisms must be implemented.
-- Move announcements, FAQs and AWG pages to seperate site (AWG Platform)
 - Title margins and sizing needs to become consistent.
-- Academic Library should be seperated by year.[OMAR]
+- Academic Library should be seperated by year.
 - AWG platform home page ,Move announcements, FAQs and AWG pages to seperate site (AWG Platform)
+- Front End deployment should be moved to the gucmun.me domain